 - 1 teaspoon butter

-- Butter one side of four slices of gluten free bread.
+- Preheat the panini press.
+Butter one side of four slices of gluten free bread.

 - On a cutting board, slice roasted red peppers and artichokes.